 You're standing in the lumber aisle at Home Depot.
-Because of that, the project plan says "52 inches.
-That said, " The boards are labeled in feet.
-Your phone's calculator app is buried three screens deep.
+The project plan says "52 inches."
+The boards are labeled in feet.
+And your phone's calculator app is buried three screens deep.
 Now what?

 Yeah.
 Been there.